Jktanisaka/Testing-Repo/README.md

-# ajax-project
+# Testing Repository

-A dynamic HTML, CSS, and JavaScript solo project.
+Repo for testing and learning new technologies